quicwg/base-drafts/draft-ietf-quic-http.md

 SETTINGS_MAX_HEADER_LIST_SIZE:
 : See {{settings-parameters}}.

-Settings defined by extensions to HTTP/2 need to be re-registered for HTTP/QUIC if still applicable.
+Settings need to be defined separately for HTTP/2 and  HTTP/QUIC.
 The IDs of settings defined in {{!RFC7540}} have been reserved for simplicity.
+See
-See {{iana-settings}}.
+{{iana-settings}}.

 ## HTTP/2 Error Codes